music-encoding/guidelines/_guidelines-dev/02-shared/03-sharedcommonattributes/01-sharedbasicattributes.md

 {% include mei example="shared/shared-sample017.xml" valid="" %}

-When a reference to an external entity is not a complete URI it is resolved against the current base URI; if not defined by other means this would be the location of the current document; the **@xml:base** attribute may be used “to specify a base URI other than the base URI of the document or external entity.”
+When a reference to an external entity is not a complete URI it is resolved against the current base URI; if not defined by other means this would be the location of the current document.
+The above example consequently would mean, that the file `myImage.jpg` referenced from {% include link elem="graphic" %} resides at the same location (in the same folder) as the MEI-file.

+The **@xml:base** attribute may be used “to specify a base URI other than the base URI of the document or external entity.”
 (Marsch, Jonathan; Tobin, Richard: XML Base (Second Edition).
-W3C Recommendation 28 January 2009. online at: [http://www.w3.org/TR/2009/REC-xmlbase-20090128/](http://www.w3.org/TR/2009/REC-xmlbase-20090128/){:.link_ref} ).
+W3C Recommendation 28 January 2009. online at: [http://www.w3.org/TR/2009/REC-xmlbase-20090128/](http://www.w3.org/TR/2009/REC-xmlbase-20090128/){:.link_ref}).

 {% include mei example="shared/shared-sample0017.xml" valid="" %}